openedx/edx-documentation/en_us/shared/exercises_tools/problem_in_latex.rst

 Problem Written in LaTeX
 ############################

-.. note:: EdX does not offer support for this problem type.
+.. note:: EdX does not support this problem type.

 .. warning:: This problem type is a prototype, and is not supported.
 By default, the ability to create these problems is not enabled in Studio.
 You